ElcapitanoO7x/script_collect/README.md

 - `-t3 TEMPLATE`: Specify the custom Nuclei template for the third scan.
 - `-t4 TEMPLATE`: Specify the custom Nuclei template for the fourth scan.
 - `-t5 TEMPLATE`: Specify the custom Nuclei template for the fifth scan.
+- `-t6 TEMPLATE`: Specify the custom Nuclei template for the sixth scan.
+- `-t7 TEMPLATE`: Specify the custom Nuclei template for the seventh scan.
+- `-t8 TEMPLATE`: Specify the custom Nuclei template for the eighth scan.
+- `-s`: Run th3Collect0r in silent mode.
+No output will be displayed.
+- `-d DOMAIN`: Perform scans on a single target domain.

 ## Examples